-7.4.
+7.3.
 Sewerage

-The levying of sewerage will be as a percentage of water consumption as determined by the district as the water service authority.
+The levying of sewerage will be as determined by the district (Capricorn District Municipality) in its tariff structure.

-7.5.
+7.4.
 Property Rates

 The Municipality has implemented a valuation roll for all properties within the municipal boundaries to levy property rates based on property values.
 In applying its rates policy the council shall adhere to all the requirements of the Property Rates Act, 2004, including any regulations promulgated in terms of that Act.